GAF machine

 Yeah, that's what we need.
 I agree.
 It's funny because you know I hope we get involved in more and more conversations as we become integrated into more things at Sony.
 These are the kind of conversations I really want to have.

-May 21, 2019 -- Jim Ryan tells investors/analysts that SIE plans to “maximize off-console opportunity” as a feature of PS Now.
-Offering a direct-to-cloud DualShock-like controller that has an integrated tablet-sized display is an obvious way to maximize PS Now's potential.
-At this point, Project Q is inevitable.
+May 21, 2019 -- Jim Ryan tells investors/analysts that SIE plans to "maximize off-console opportunity" as a feature of PS Now.
+This comes three days after Perry et al and Kutaragi's fundamental patent applications for Project Q'taragi clear.

 2023 -- Video surfaces of Project Q running Android.
-SIE choosing to go with Android makes bringing their mobile games to the handheld highly likely, and makes the approval of VoWifi apps like NumberSync a strong possibility.
-Unlike smartphones, Project Q is poised to be a precision mobile gaming device; while facilitating the kind of communication that Kutaragi was once wary of.
+SIE choosing Android makes bringing their mobile games to the handheld highly likely, and makes the approval of VoWifi apps like NumberSync a strong possibility.
+Project Q is poised to be a precision mobile gaming device, while facilitating the kind of communication that Kutaragi was once wary of.

 Beyond 2023